Search:

 smb://[[domain;]username[:password]@]server/share[/path]

-However, it is not recommended that you store the password in the configuration file.
-Replace all blanks in url with the string "%20".
+It is not recommended that you store the password in the configuration file.

-URL Mounting Examples:
+URL Mounting Example: